About the course

 - evidence of understanding of appropriate research skills required for successful completion of the project and of appropriate training at master’s level or equivalent to undertake the project.

-Academic essays or other writing samples from your most recent qualification, written in English, are required.
+Academic essays from your most recent qualification, written in English, are required.
 Extracts from longer pieces are welcome but should be prefaced by a note which puts them in context.
 The word count does not need to include any bibliography or brief footnotes.

 It is better to submit essays related to the area and in the subject in which you wish to work.